eveningkid/gulp-shrt/README.md

 ## Why?

-You might sometimes want to sep up your tasks quickly without using any generators.
+You might sometimes want to quickly set up your tasks without using any generators.

 Considering you want to use `gulp-sass` on a `style.scss` file: